rob-brown/RBCoreDataAdditions/README.markdown

  3. `-sortDescriptors` (Required) The sort descriptors to use to sort your data.

- 4. `-predicate` (Optional) The predicate to use to filter the fetched results.
+ 4. `-tableView:didSelectRowAtIndexPath:` (Optional but highly recommended) Action to perform when tapping a cell.

- 5. `-tableView:didSelectRowAtIndexPath:` (Optional) Action to perform when tapping a cell.
+ 5. `-predicate` (Optional but highly recommended) The predicate to use to filter the fetched results.

  6.  `-batchSize` (Optional) The number of results to fetch per request.
 The default value is already set for iPhone.
 If you use `RBCoreDataAdditions` in an iPad app, you will want to increase the batch size.